|

 it's hummingbirds and cloud forest species.
 On a good day, the lodge

-feeders alone can host up to 16 hummingbird species including booted
+feeders alone can host up to 16 hummingbird species including white-booted

 racket-tail, fawn-breasted brilliant, western emerald, gorgeted sunangel,